mimblewimble/grin-rfcs/text/0001-rfc-process.md

 [unresolved-questions]: #unresolved-questions

 1. Does this RFC strike a favorable balance between formality and agility?
-2. Does this RFC successfully address the aforementioned issues with the current informal process?
+2. Does this RFC address the issues with the current informal process adequately?
-3. Should we retain rejected RFCs in the archive?
-(YP: I think yes, so it's apparent to new submitters if their idea has already been considered and rejected)
-4. Should RFC issues be opened in their respective repos (wallet RFC in wallet repo etc.) or should they all be opened in grin-pm repo?
-(YP: I think 1 repository dedicated to Grin RFCs is fine)

 ## Future possibilities
 [future-possibilities]: #future-possibilities

 This proposal was initially based on an RFC process for codebase development.
 As the process evolves it will have a larger impact in the governance of Grin.
 This is a relatively new area of exploration as governance processes can have wide ranging impacts on the ecosystem as a whole.

 Just as it is important to hone the language to support the development process and life-cycle it is also important to sharpen the language to support governance processes and life-cycles for the Grin ecosystem.

 ## References
 [references]: #references